zenUnicorn/NameGenarator/README.md

 # NameGenarator
-## A python name generator using basic python libraries, Random and String to generate Names when you pass in three arguments
+A python name generator using basic python libraries, Random and String to generate Names when you pass in three arguments

-Built with python:
+> Built with python

 How to Use:
 1. Download this repository
 2. Unzip the repo